pyRiemann/pyRiemann-qiskit/paper.md

 -> not adapted to physical data.
 Docplex model for mean

+Docplex model for MDM

+Future WORK //TODO

 ## Classification of vectorized covariances matrices

 Graphics?

 quantum=true/false

-## Direct classification of covariance matrices

-Docplex model for MDM

-Future WORK //TODO

 # Statement of need